TuftsElectricalAvionics/TR4-Kindlevin/RocketPy/RocketPy-README.md

 ## Description

 I have used the starter code from RocketPy to obtain a 3D model of airbreak's characteristics from sample test data online.
-We can get realistic data from CFD simulations or even better, wind tunnels.
+We can get realistic data from simulations or even better, wind tunnels.

 ## Getting Started